Review of Christian Dior Diorskin Forever Flawless Perfection Fusion Wear Makeup (2011 Formulation) by lollsazz

 I definitely recommend checking this out!
 If you find the right colour and the foundation fits your skin type, this may be an HG.

 Now to application: I know Dior makeup artists suggest to apply this with a brush.
-I have A LOT of foundation brushes, a beauty blender and some other sponge applicators (actually better than beauty blender), but I've found that I can achieve the look I want only with fingers.
+I've found that I can achieve the look I want only with fingers.
 First I smear the foundation on, then pat it.
 This prevents it from looking like it's sitting on the skin.
 Always CLEAN HANDS!
-Also: this dries pretty fast
+Also: this dries pretty fast.
+My Real Techniques Expert Face Brush also gives a good look.

 One more thing I want to mention: different fluid foundations need different bases underneath.
-Some need a cream-type of moisturiser, some a gel-type, some only work over an oil-free one, some are better over a bare face and some need a primer (not my favourite...).
-I suggest one not to slippery for this one.
+I suggest a not too slippery moisturizer.
 You should also wait till the moisturiser has been absorbed before applying foundation.
 Try to wear less where you tend to get oily, like the forehead.
+For primer, Arbonne's primer works wonderfully with this.

 My skin: has been oily, resistant, normal, and now dry and sensitive.
 I don't have any problems with big pores, but still are acne-prone.
 I'm about an NC20-15 in MAC, closer to 15.
 Light skin with olive undertone, which basicly means a "neutral yellow" - yellow-toned foundations can look orange on these skin tones.
 Orange colour may also result from too dark foundation colour.
 Most brands have not yet incorporated olive tones into their colour range.